 No. a state program participant may not receive both state and federal simultaneously.
 State Teacher Loan Repayment Program participants cannot apply for the Federal Teacher Loan Forgiveness Program until the completion of their two-school-year service obligation with the state of New Mexico.

-Are charter schools that are graded a D or F by PED eligible?
+Are charter schools that have an overall grade of a D or an F by PED eligible?

 I am a public post-secondary instructor, may I apply for this program?